robinboncoeur/ArtAndAGI/docs/Charlotte/CanonBible.md

 ## Work Text for Audio

-Celestes Girl.
-Scene five, second day.
+Celests Girl.
+Scene six.
+—
+Answers.

+"Rossinyol.”
+—
+I stopped to taste it.
+“French for: Nightingale.”